vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 Before you deploy Explorer, you must do a check of these:

-- The Nebula Graph services are deployed and started.
-For more information, see [Nebula Graph Database Manual](../../4.deployment-and-installation/1.resource-preparations.md).
+- The NebulaGraph services are deployed and started.
+For more information, see [NebulaGraph Database Manual](../../4.deployment-and-installation/1.resource-preparations.md).

 - Before the installation starts, the following ports are not occupied.